parsimonhi/animCJK/README.md

 ## What is new?

 2022/10/27:
+- fixed a bug in a median of 覗 that caused graphicsJa.txt to be a wrong json file
+- fixed a bug in a median of 延 and 抽 that caused graphicsZhHans.txt to be a wrong json file
-- 覗似剣労: fix bug in medians
+- 似剣労: fix (tiny) bugs in medians

 2022/10/23:
 - fix some minor errors in dictionaryJa.txt and dictionaryZhHans.txt